Dalelkhan Sugirbayev: Cooperation with the Chinese Communists

 In September 1948, he became the chair of the Altay chapter of the "Union to Protect Peace and Democracy in Xinjiang."
 The Union was formed by the progressive faction within the Ili government, in opposition to the pan-Turkic and pan-Islamists in the government.
 In November 1948, as the Chinese Communists turned the tide in the civil war, Dalelikhan spoke enthusiastically of having the INA joining forces with the People's Liberation Army.

 In August 1949, Mao Zedong invited the Ili leadership to attend a political consultative conference in Beiping (now Beijing) to plan the establishment of a new national government.
 On 19 August, Dalelkhan received the invitation in Burqin and sought to fly to Yining to join the main leadership delegation, but the airplane carrying him had engine problems near Hoboksar and was forced to turn back.
 He then drove to Yining and met the Chinese Communist representative Deng Liqun.
-He departed for Beiping via the Soviet Union with Ehmetjan Qasim, Abdulkerim Abbas, Ishaq Beg Munonov and Luo Zhi.
+He departed for Beiping via the Soviet Union with Ehmetjan Qasimi, Abdukerim Abbasov, Ishaq Beg Munonov and Luo Zhi.
 All died when their airplane crashed in the Transbaikal region on or about 27 August 1949.